You are NOT Alone.

 - Have at least one meal together at the table every day.

-- Limit time on TV, video games, or computer use to 2 hours max, except for homework.
+- Limit time on TV, video games, or computer use to 2 hours max.

 - Settle 15 minutes in your room after arriving home from school, and again after dinner

-- Get 30 minutes of exercise in the backyard every day.
+- Get 30 minutes of exercise indoor/outdoor every day.

 - Clean the dinner dishes by 7 pm.